Is it possible to do Balayage at home? Yes! This super-easy guide will teach you how to DIY Balayage your hair at home.

 With your hair completely dry, pull one section of your hair up and clip it securely.

-You could also opt for the hot cross bun method to clip up your hair when preparing to apply a balayage color.
+You could also opt for the hot cross bun method to clip up your hair when applying a balayage color.

-This is essentially dividing your hair into four workable sections by starting with a mid-part at first.
+This essentially divides your hair into four workable sections by starting with a mid-part.

-For center parts, try dividing the hair into three sections.
+For the center parts, try dividing the hair into three sections.

-Start at the bottom of your hair (from the nape up to the top of the ears, then two sections clipped off from the top of the ears to the middle part.
+Start at the bottom of your hair (from the nape up to the top of the ears, then two sections clipped off from the top to the middle part.

 Balayage each section starting from the bottom.

-For parts that aren’t centered, create a horseshoe shape of sections.
+For parts that aren’t centered, create sections with a horseshoe shape.

 Start about two inches above your temples and sections around the crown.